April 7th, 2020

 - If possible, move your vehicle to the side of the road or a well-lit parking lot so you’re not blocking traffic

-- Notify insurance agency immediately
+- Notify insurance agency or company immediately

 - Exchange information with other drivers involved including name, address, vehicle make/year/model, insurance carrier, insurance policy number and license plate number